- The Wachowskis

 With so much going on, Jupiter Ascending wears its filmic influence like a badge of honor.
 Among many sources such as Dune and Soylent Green, the Wachowskis borrow most from Star Wars.
 After all, both films are about a humble nobody thrust into an intergalactic struggle and, alongside a roguish hero and an old general-type, faces off against a power-hungry madman whose HQ is an impenetrable fortress.
 The only element missing is two comic relief robots.
 Another significant influence on Jupiter Ascending is the graphic novel series Saga, by Brian K. Vaughan and illustrated by Fiona Staple.
 Much like this film, Saga is a space opera that jumps across an immeasurable universe populated by a wide array of species.
-Both refuse to establish or even follow its own rules (much to the delight of the reader/viewer).
+Both refuse to establish or even follow their own rules (much to the delight of the reader/viewer).
 Other influences on the Wachowskis are contained within a single sequence or two.
 Consider when Jupiter has to claim her birthright, but to do so she must maneuver a neverending series of bureaucratic windows and clerks like something out of Brazil (there’s even mention of the dreaded 27B-6).
 The sequence ends when she finally receives the forms and stamps she needs, then must present them to Terry Gilliam, the director of Brazil, appearing in a cameo as a notary of sorts.